oznogon/gattaibushido-public/rules/05_coach.md

 **Coach's Hand:** Coach's Max Hand is set equal to the number of Pilot Players in the current game session.

+**Coach's Techs:** Just as the Pilots can have a myriad assortment of Techs at their disposal, Coach likewise has his own special powers.
+These all fall into three groups: Ripples, Waves, and Storms.

+**Coach's Buffers:** Your individual Threats each have their own Buffer pools, set by their Threat Ratings.

-**Charges:** Coach doesn't spend Charges to empower his own Techs (aka Waves and Storms) during Throwdowns.
+**Coach's Charges:** Coach doesn't spend Charges to empower his own Techs during Throwdowns.
 Instead, you *Discard* from your Hand in order to activate these options (Faces for Waves, Aces for Storms).

-**Strike Ranges:** Coach has different limits in regard to Strike Ranges.
-Unlike the Pilots, who have the ability to play outside of Strike Ranges by risking team stress, by default your Threats are hard-limited by Strike Range and cannot play outside of them.
+**Coach's Strike Ranges:** Coach has different limits in regard to Strike Ranges.
+Unlike the Pilots, who have the ability to play outside of Strike Ranges by risking team stress, by default your Threats are hard-limited by Strike Ranges (set by Threat Ratings) and cannot play outside of them.
 Some of your custom Threats may have specific exemptions to this, however.

 **Factions:** TBD